Splende (song)

-"Splende" (It shines) is a song by Italian singer Annalisa.
-It was released on 18 September 2015 through Warner Music Italy, as the fifth single from her fourth studio album with the same name.
+"Splende" (It shines) is a song co-written and recorded by Italian singer Annalisa.
+It was released on 18 September 2015 through Warner Music Italy, as the fifth single from her fourth studio album by the same name.

 The song peaked at number 24 on the Italian singles chart.

 Music video

 A music video to accompany the release of "Splende", directed by Gaetano Morbioli, was released onto YouTube on 30 September 2015.